 - create a culture of improvement through a clearly communicated vision;

 - develop a leadership approach which enhances the performance of the team;

 - understand which leadership strategies to use to influence and persuade;

 - analyse and use performance data to inform your actions;

 - dealing with challenging people in a team;

 - utilise monitoring strategies for improvement and support.

 The first session focuses on identifying your leadership style and understanding the difference between leading and managing.
 We will consider the range of leadership styles and the strengths and pitfalls of each to ensure you can utilise your preferred leadership style effectively.

-We will also explore the role a middle leaders play in school and the importance of developing and articulating a clear vision as you implement changes with the aim of improving an aspect of school practice.
-There is a strong focus on how to implement change using the ‘dimensions of change model’ and how this can be used to identify key priorities for you to focus on in your own setting.
+In session 2 we will build further on the work on vision from the first session.
+We will introduce you to ways of implementing change through the ‘dimensions of change model’ and how this can be used to identify key priorities for you to focus on in your own setting.
 This will be linked to writing SMART targets to ensure action plans are concise and effective.

-We shall use this session to review the actions plan for your project and reflect on the actions you will need to take in the final term to ascertain the effectiveness of the changes you have introduced.
+Finally, we shall use this session to review the actions plan for your project and reflect on the actions you will need to take in the final term to ascertain the effectiveness of the changes you have introduced.